niess/mulder/docs/source/interface.rst

    .. automethod:: density

       This method is vectorised.
-It accepts a scalar *altitude* input as well as an array of *altitude* values.
+It can accomodate a scalar *altitude* input or an array of *altitude* values.
 For instance,

       >>> densities = atmosphere.density(np.linspace(0E+00, 1E+05, 10001))